 ABOUT FRANCESCA

-Equally comfortable in 21st-century repertoire, Francesca recently participated in a workshop with Catalyst New Music of This Is Not That Dawn, a new opera which tells the story of two women separated during the partition of India.
-Francesca was honored to bring the true story of Mukhtar Mai to life in a virtual production of Kamala Sankaram's Thumbprint at Boston Conservatory.
+Equally comfortable in 21st-century operatic repertoire, Francesca recently participated in a workshop with Catalyst New Music of This is Not That Dawn, a new opera which tells the story of two women separated during the partition of India.
+Francesca was honored to bring the true story of Mukhtar Mai to life in a virtual production of Kamala Sankaram's Thumbprint at the Boston Conservatory at Berklee.
 She sang in the original reading and workshop of Evan Mack and Joshua McGuire’s The Ghosts of Gatsby, where she sang Zelda '18, later reprising this role with Opera Birmingham at the New Works Forum through Opera America.
 Francesca continued collaborating with Mack on Regret and Redemption, a song cycle for soprano that she commissioned through Texas Christian University.
 Additionally, Francesca was selected to participate in Fort Worth Opera’s Frontiers Festival, a new music initiative that showcases new operatic works, and was a two-time featured soloist in the Festival of American Song with Jake Heggie and John Corigliano.

-Other notable operatic roles include Gilda (Rigoletto) and Juliette (Die Tote Stadt) with Opera Colorado, Susanna (Le nozze di Figaro) and Cleopatra (Giulio Cesare in Egitto) with Seagle Festival, Norina (Don Pasquale) at Boston Conservatory, Gretel (Hansel and Gretel) with Fort Worth Opera Children’s Theatre, Atalanta (Serse) with Opera NEO, and Tytania (A Midsummer Night’s Dream), Nannetta (Falstaff), and Suor Genovieffa (Suor Angelica) at Texas Christian University
+Other notable operatic roles include Gilda (Rigoletto) and Juliette (Die Tote Stadt) with Opera Colorado, Ida (Die Fledermaus) with Central City Opera, Susanna (Le nozze di Figaro) and Cleopatra (Giulio Cesare in Egitto) with Seagle Festival, Norina (Don Pasquale) at Boston Conservatory at Berklee, Gretel (Hansel and Gretel) with Fort Worth Opera Children’s Theatre, Atalanta (Serse) with Opera NEO, and Tytania (A Midsummer Night’s Dream), Nannetta (Falstaff), and Suor Genovieffa (Suor Angelica) at Texas Christian University.

 Iryna Photography